 COVID-19 pandemic has engulfed the entire world.
 Rapid spread and lack of vaccines has made it difficult to curtail the disease.
-As a safety measure, the Government of India announced a 21-day national lockdown with an aim to flatten the curve.
-This decision was taken out of concern and wellbeing of our society at large.
+In India, the pandemic has triggered a nationwide lockdown since March 23rd, 2020.

-Amidst the lockdown, people who are affected the most are the daily wage earners or those living in vulnerable conditions who have no safety net to fall back on.
-Many of them are staring at starvation with rations running out.
+Amidst the lockdown, people who are affected the most are the migrant workers, commercial sex workers, daily wage earners, people living with disability, adivasi and other vulnerable communities who have no safety net to fall back on.
 Though the Government is taking commendable measures to reach out to the vulnerable families, the need is immense.
 Hence every helping hand needs to be deployed to support these families in this time of crisis.

 While housing is at the heart of everything we do, Habitat for Humanity India has been sensitising and raising awareness on the importance of hygiene and sanitation through our WASH (Water, Sanitation and Hygiene) program.
 As the country implements unprecedented measures amidst the global health emergency of COVID-19, we are supporting families and individuals by providing them with family essential kits and hygiene kits.